After about 8 weeks of age, puppies leave the Early Learning Center and join our Prison PUP Program to begin their training.

 Our Inmate Trainers

-Each inmate that applies to be a puppy trainer must meet certain criteria in behavioral history and must make a 12-18 month commitment.
-A prison liaison selects appropriate inmate handlers, and then a NEADS trainer conducts additional interviews to ensure that they are right for our program.
-The men and women who are selected are usually described as model inmates with exceptional records.
+Each incarcerated individual that applies to be a puppy trainer must meet certain criteria in behavioral history and must make a 12-18 month commitment.
+A prison liaison selects appropriate handlers, and then a NEADS trainer conducts additional interviews to ensure that they are right for our program.
+The men and women who are selected are usually described as model incarcerated individuals with exceptional records.
 NEADS maintains consistent, ongoing communication with correctional officers, inmates, and prison administrators at all times.
 The influence of the Prison PUP Program on the men and women in prison is tremendous.
 Even the officers and inmates who do not participate in the program report that the presence of NEADS Dogs changes the atmosphere for everyone.

 Prison Life

-Each puppy lives with an inmate handler (a backup inmate participates in case the primary handler is unable to complete the program).
+Each puppy lives with an inmate handler (a backup handler participates in case the primary handler is unable to complete the program).
 Puppies spend most of their time with the primary handler going to classes, recreation areas, and dining halls.
 Each puppy sleeps in his or her primary handler’s dormitory-like room.

-Inmates provide the puppies with socialization by bringing the dogs with them whenever possible.
+Incarcerated individuals provide the puppies with socialization by bringing the dogs with them whenever possible.
 Whether going to a medical appointment, the TV lounge, or the family and friends visiting room, the handler usually has the puppy right by his or her side.

 To ensure that the puppies have a full range of experiences, volunteers help out by socializing the puppies on weekends.
 These Weekend Puppy Raisers, specially trained in socialization skills by NEADS, are assigned to a puppy for the entire time the dog is in the prison program.
 Puppies spend their weekends at a volunteer’s home and follow the volunteer’s routine around town.
 This way, the puppies become accustomed to things like car rides, traffic, bus stations, movie theaters, restaurants, grocery stores, and all the typical experiences of life.